androchentw/diamol/README.md

 # [Learn Docker in a Month of Lunches](https://www.manning.com/books/learn-docker-in-a-month-of-lunches)

+This is a fork from [sixeyed/diamol](https://github.com/sixeyed/diamol) plus my personal note.

+---

 This is the source code for my Manning book _Learn Docker in a Month of Lunches_.

 > It's a work in progress but you can get all the completed chapters using [Manning's Early Access Program](https://www.manning.com/books/learn-docker-in-a-month-of-lunches).